kimco2/Titanic_survival_predictions/README.md

 - **index.html** - code used to create the webpage
 - **Tableau_dashboard.twb** - dashboards that were created in tableau

-The folder **data_files** contains the initial data file used, as well as additional data files created after cleaning to use in sql, and tableau.
+The folder **data_files** contains the initial data file used, as well as additional data files created after cleaning to use in sql and tableau.